Xilinx/open-nic-shell/README.md

     vivado -mode MODE -source build.tcl -tclargs [-OPTION VALUE] ...

-A list of options are available to configure the the build process and customize the design parameters.
+A list of options are available to configure the build process and customize the design parameters.

     # Build options